jturn08/open-home-network/README.md

 *(Models and prices valid as of Jan 2022)*

-#### PC + PCIe Network Card
+#### PC
 The easiest option is to use an old desktop PC (ex: Intel 4th gen Core i3 dual core CPU) with a PCIe 2.x x4 expansion slot.
 But the desktop PC needs to meet a few special requirements:
-- You'll need a PC with at least 2 network ports (1 for WAN and 1 for LAN) or a PCIe 2.x x4 expansion slot to add a network card.
+- You'll need a PC with at least 2 network ports (1 for WAN and 1 for LAN) or a PCIe 2.0 x4 expansion slot to add a network card.
 - PC with low power consumption is preferred.
 The PC will be running 24x7, so electricity costs add up as each Watt of electricity will cost ~$1 to run 24/7 for a year.

 [OPNsense](https://docs.opnsense.org/manual/hardware.html) provides hardware requirements table below